syazwanz/keras-regression-model/concrete-strength-keras-part1.md

-1030 rows and 9 columns
+It has 1030 rows and 9 columns.

 ### 2. SCRUB - Clean / Preprocess Data to Format that Machine Understand.